EPCCed/archer2-intro-to-lammps/_episodes/04-running-simulation.md

 Total wall time: 0:00:09
 ```

-The data here presented is very important, and can help you substantially improve the speed at which your simulations run.
+The data shown here is very important to understand the computational
+performance of our simulation, and we can it to help improve the speed at
-The first line gives us the details of the last `run` command - how many seconds it took, on how many processes it ran on, how many time-steps, and how many atoms.
+which our simulations run substantially.
+The first line gives us the
+details of the last `run` command - how many seconds it took, on how many
+processes it ran on, how many time-steps, and how many atoms.
+This can be
-This can be useful to compare between different systems.
+useful to compare between different systems.

 Then we get some benchmark information: